shakti-menon/vaccination-game/README.md

 Sharma A, Menon SN, Sasidevan V, Sinha S (2019) Epidemic prevalence information on social networks can mediate emergent collective outcomes in voluntary vaccine schemes.
 PLoS Comput Biol 15(5): e1006977. https://doi.org/10.1371/journal.pcbi.1006977

-The data is in the form of .mat files (which can be opened in MATLAB) available in the following folders.
+The data is in the form of .mat files (which can be opened in MATLAB) available in separate folders.

 [Note: Data for the empirical social newtorks used in Figures 2(a-b) and 3(d) are openly accessible as part of the published article: Banerjee, A., Chandrasekhar, A. G., Duflo, E. and Jackson, M. O. (2013).
 The diffusion of microfinance.
 Science, 341(6144), 1236498, DOI: 10.1126/science.1236498 and can be directly downloaded from https://dataverse.harvard.edu/dataset.xhtml?persistentId=hdl:1902.1/21538]

-Folder Figure_2 contains
+Folder **Figure_2** contains

 [1] data for Fig 2(a) and Fig 2(c) left panel ("TimeSeries_Vill55_alpha0.mat")